 You can expect an overall boost of about 25% in performance with a 64-bit operating system on a compatible device.
 And some apps will benefit even more from it.

-It will also have better use of the memory available, especially on Raspberry Pi 4 with 8 GB.
+It will also have better use of the memory available, especially on Raspberry Pi 4 with 8 GB (read this to learn the real difference between 4 and 8 GB).

 In short, it is straightforward.
 If you have a 64-bit processor, you should use a 64-bits operating system.
-However, the Raspberry Pi Foundation only offers a 32-bit version of Raspberry Pis OS on their website.
+But the Raspberry Pi Foundation still offers a 32-bit version of Raspberry Pis OS on their website.

 Raspberry Pi OS 64 bits introduction